sbrisard/vect2rast/README.md

-`voxelize` is a library for the pixelization/voxelization of 2d/3d continuous objects such as spheres, spheroids, …
+`v2r` is a library for the vector → raster conversion of simple geometrical objects such as spheres, spheroids, …

-`voxelize` is released under a BSD 3-Clause License.
+`v2r` is released under a BSD 3-Clause License.

 ## Installation